You need time to pay

 Only offer what you can afford

 When making a proposal, be careful not to offer more than you can afford.
 If you fall behind with an agreed schedule of payments, HMRC may end the agreement.
-Sometimes HMRC will only agree further time to pay if they also have a court order against you.

 If you know in advance that you are likely to miss an instalment, contact HMRC at once and try to negotiate an extension.